This tutorial, as structured below, is designed to walk you through steps to begin using Comm100 Live Chat.

 - Ensure that you’re stilled logged in to the Comm100 Live Chat Dashboard.
 Then, click Campaign on the menu to the left.

 - Click the Chat Button link underneath the Campaign menu header.
-After the Chat Button page appears, select a setting in the Choose Button Position section.
+After the Chat Button page appears, you can find that we offer three types of chat buttons: Adaptive, Image Button and Text Link.
+For Adaptive chat button, you can customize the color of the adaptive button to match your company color scheme.
+For Image chat button, you can choose the Position from pre-defined ones.
 If you want to place your chat button in a different position, click Switch to Advanced Mode to set one per your needs.

 - Click From Gallery in the Choose Button Image section to select an image for your chat button.
 Alternatively, click From My Computer if you want to use your logo or another custom image.

 - In the Mobile View section, you can click Customize to set up the mobile chat button with Text type or Image type (the chat button that visitors will see when they access your website from mobile devices), and then click Save Changes.

 - Click the Chat Window link underneath the Campaign menu header, and then pick a theme color for your chat window in the Choose Color section.

 - Choose Banner Image and then set a banner for your chat window in the Choose Header section.
 Alternatively, click Agent Avatar & Company Logo if you want to show your agent avatar and company logo to your visitors during chatting.